folio-org/stripes-experiments/stripes-core/doc/for-people-who-are-developing-stripes-itself-not-just-modules.md

      $ npm run build
      $ cd ../../..

-Next, we wire the trival module into place:
+Next, we wire the trival module into place: so that `stripes-loader` (not `stripes-core`) can see it:

-     $ mkdir -p node_modules/@folio-sample-modules
-     $ cd node_modules/@folio-sample-modules
-     $ ln -s ../../../trivial
-     $ // We don't need to npm build the trivial module, and the build just no-ops.
-     $ cd ../..

-Perhaps the trivial module needs to be present not in stripes-core's node_modules area, but in that of stripes-loader?
-*XXX check this*

-     $ rm -rf node_modules/@folio-sample-modules
      $ cd ../../stripes-loader/node_modules
      $ mkdir @folio-sample-modules
      $ cd @folio-sample-modules